 For many Canadians, dementia is an everyday reality.
-Not only does a diagnosis of dementia affect a person’s health, but it has serious financial implications for the person and their family.
+Not only does a diagnosis of dementia affect a person’s health, but it has serious financial implications for the person, their family and friends.

-This section provides information to help you better understand the disease and its impact on individuals and families, and to assist you in pointing clients in the right direction.
+This section provides information to help you better understand dementia and its impact on individuals and caregivers, and to assist you in pointing clients in the right direction.

 In your work

 - Making your workplace dementia-friendly: Information for financial professionals (from the Alzheimer Society of BC)